 “There was one time that Harry was on the right of his brother and if you look at their feet, their feet can really tell you a lot about what someone is feeling in the moment.
 When Harry would turn his feet to actually angle toward his brother, [William] didn’t respond by turning toward Harry,” she told Royally Us (per Express).
 “What that indicates is [William] was more stoic, he was less engaging with his brother.
 In my opinion, Harry was trying to make attempts to engage with William.”

-In the updated edition of his book Battle of Brothers, Lacey touched on when the Duke of Sussex was in Windsor last April for Prince Philip’s funeral.
+In the updated edition of his book Battle of Brothers, Lacey touched on when the Duke of Sussex was in Windsor in April 2021 for Prince Philip’s funeral.
 “Harry, for his part, proudly showed around snaps of Archie on his mobile phone, then later let it be known via the ever-helpful [Omid] Scobie that he had seen the queen twice before he got back on the plane to California,” Lacey wrote (per Express).
 “Meanwhile, William and Kate, after saying goodbye to Charles, who headed to Wales where he had been mourning at his Llandovery estate, went back to Kensington Palace together to put the children to bed.”

 Lacey added that the Cambridges “told friends that they could see no point in talking to Harry since any discussion of substance would go straight back to Meghan to be leaked out via Oprah or some other tentacle of the Sussex network that had not stopped spreading stories in the weeks since the interview that the couple’s friends had promised would be their final word.”